IBM/ibm-generative-ai/CONTRIBUTING.md

 ```

 ### Setup your IBM Generative AI token
-Login to [workbench.res.ibm.com/](https://workbench.res.ibm.com/) and get your IBM Generative AI API key.
-Then, create a `genai/.env` and assign the `GENAI_KEY` value as:
+Login to [bam.res.ibm.com/](https://bam.res.ibm.com/) and get your API key.
+Then, create the following `.env` file:

 ```
 GENAI_KEY=<your key here>
 ```

-Once done, you and genai can use your key using `os.getenv("GENAI_KEY")` and you will not
-have to worry about committing it to GitHub.

 ## Make Changes
 Create a branch for making changes